fiskhandlarn/lorica/README.md

 5: Edit the `.env` file with your database and mail credentials, and [WordPress salts](https://wordplate.github.io/salt/).

+6: Use the URL `/wordpress/sot-admin` to log into wp-admin.

 ## Develop

 Build CSS & JS files one time: